Program overview

 Graduates of the Bachelor of Arts (Honours) in Psychology can pursue a variety of career paths in Canada, including:

-• Research Assistant: Assist in psychological research projects, collecting and analyzing data to contribute to scientific knowledge.
+- Research Assistant: Assist in psychological research projects, collecting and analyzing data to contribute to academic studies.

-• Human Resources Specialist: Utilize psychological principles to improve workplace dynamics and employee satisfaction.
+- Human Resources Specialist: Utilize psychological principles to manage employee relations, recruitment, and organizational development.

-• School Psychologist: Support students' mental health and educational needs within school settings, providing assessments and interventions.
+- School Psychologist: Support students' educational and emotional needs within school settings, providing assessments and interventions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.